Naval Enna Jewel

 Naval Enna Jewel, titled Naval the Jewel in English, is a 2017 Indian drama film co-written, co-produced and directed by Renjilal Damodaran.
 It was simultaneously shot in Malayalam and English languages.
 The film revolves around the lives of a mother and daughter who are victims of Arabi kalyanam.
-The film stars Shweta Menon and Reem Kadem, alongside Adil Hussain, Anu Sithara, Alen Matters Cyriac Alencheril, Anjali Nair, Sudheer Karamana, and Paris Laxmi.
+The film stars Shweta Menon and Reem Kadem, alongside Adil Hussain, Anu Sithara, Alen Matters Cyriac Alencheril, Anjali Nair, Sudheer Karamana, Renny Johnson and Paris Laxmi.

 Naval Enna Jewel was released in theatres on 18 August 2017.
 At the 47th Kerala State Film Awards, the film won the Best Makeup Artist for N. G. Roshan.
 It won two awards at the 2018 Amsterdam International Film Festival—Best Actress (Kadem) and Best Original Score (Eddie Torres).
 Menon won Best Actress at the 7th Delhi International Film Festival.

 Plot

 Asma is the eldest daughter in a poor Muslim family in Malabar.
 Asma is married to a 70-year-old Iranian as his fifth wife.
 Soon the Iranian dies and Asma becomes a widow with one child.
 But Asma's daughter Naval gets good education and grew into a progressive woman.
 Her guardian, Chachu made all this possible.
 And one day Naval had to kill a man for attempting rape.
 Naval gets a death sentence for the same.
 Then it is revealed that Chachu is not a man but Asma.
 Then the film follows Asma's attempts to help Naval.